Paros is Greece’s Latest ‘It’ Island. It’s Also Great with Kids.

 Butterfly garden paros

-I love the Cyclades for its charming walks through all-white villages cloaked in bouganvilliea bushes.
-In the less-trodden villages like Lefkes (the old capital), Prodromos, and Marpissa (with four windmills), you can do this without worrying about the kids bumping into too many people.
-For a more serious trek through herb (and goat) scented countryside, a Byzantine-era hiking trail paved in Parian marble connects Lefkes to Prodromos in about an hour and a half.
+And then of course there are villages to seek out pit-stops for ice cream on tap.
+The Cyclades charms with captivating walks through all-white villages cloaked in bougainvillea bushes.
+In the less-trodden villages like Lefkes (the old capital), Prodromos, and Marpissa (with four windmills), you can enjoy leisurely strolls without the kids bumping into too many people.

 Lefkes village in Paros

-Lovely Lefkes village in Paros’ mountainous interior with a handful of taverns, shops, and an ice-cream cafe (Meli)
+Lovely Lefkes village in Paros’ mountainous interior with a handful of tavernas, shops, and an ice-cream cafe (Meli).

 NEIGHBOURHOOD ATTRACTIONS